 The advantage of such a high resolution is in the amount of detail you will be able to see.
 From the petals of a flower in a nature programme to beads of sweat on a footballer’s face, pictures will be incredibly realistic and close to real life.

 More Ultra HD/4K content is becoming available to watch.
 BT Sport launched the first Live Sport 4K channel at 50fps, which means sharper, blur-free images.
-Netflix subscribers can watch favourites like House of Cards and Better Call Saul in Ultra HD and BT has released its first Ultra HD set-top box.
+Netflix subscribers can watch favourites in Ultra HD and BT has released an Ultra HD set-top box.

 The price of Ultra HD/4K sets have dropped over the last few years and they are much more affordable and over 50% of TVs sold now support Ultra HD/4K.